Domestic Infant Adoption

 Domestic infant adoption, also known as baby adoption, domestic adoption, birth mother relinquishment adoption, and sometimes private adoption, is one way to adopt an infant in the US.

 It is possible to adopt a baby in the US using either an adoption agency or an adoption attorney.
-In most infant adoptions in the US, the expectant mother (or couple) chooses the adoptive parents for her child.
+In most infant adoptions in the US, the expectant mother (or couple) chooses the adoptive parent or couple for her child.
 The vast majority of baby adoptions in the US are open.

-An adoptive parent profile is a portfolio or “book” prepared by families that are looking to adopt an infant in the US.
-This profile is sometimes known as a “Dear Birthmother Letter”.
-The profile contains basic information on the parent(s), why they want to adopt, and pictures that represent their life.
-These profiles are shown to expectant mothers that are considering adoption and are the first step in choosing the family that she want to adopt her child.
+The profile contains basic information on the prospective parent(s), why they want to adopt, and pictures representing their life.
+These profiles are shown to expectant mothers or couples considering adoption and are the first step in choosing the family with whom they want to place their babies for adoption.

-Adoptive parents often feel a lot of pressure to make the perfect profile book in order to be chosen.
-While there is no such thing as perfect, Creating a Family has many resources to help you prepare your adoptive parent profile and know what to include and what to leave out.
+Adoptive parents often feel a lot of pressure to make the perfect profile book to be chosen.
+While there is no such thing as perfect, CreatingaFamily.org has many resources to help you prepare your adoptive parent profile and know what to include and leave out.
 These radio shows, fact sheets, blogs, videos, and expert Q & A’s can be found by clicking the icons at the bottom of this page.
 Here is a sample of what you will find:

-Creating a Family has many resources on domestic infant adoption.
-A few we think you will find particularly helpful are:
+CreatingaFamily.org has many additional resources on domestic infant adoption.
+A few recent ones we think you will find particularly helpful are:

 - Do You Feel Like School is Not Working for Your Child? (article)

 - 5 Rules of Thumb for Your Family’s Digital Health (article)